canonical/dns-operators/dns-resolver-operator/README.md

 ## Get started

-The charm can be deployed to any machine model by pulling it from [Charmhub](https://charmhub.io/bind):
+The charm can be deployed to any machine model by pulling it from [Charmhub](https://charmhub.io/dbs-resolver):
 ```
-juju deploy bind --channel=latest/edge
+juju deploy dns-resolver --channel=latest/edge
 ```

-You can then integrate it with any charm supporting the requirer side of the `dns_record` interface, and the bind operator will start serving those DNS records.
+You can then integrate it with any charm supporting the provider side of the `dns_authority` interface, and the dns-resolver operator will start acting as a DNS resolver server for the authority one.

 ### Basic operations

 No actions are available as this charm is meant to be operated through its integrations.
-The charm can integrate with any requirer charm implementing the [dns_record interface](https://canonical.github.io/charm-relation-interfaces/interfaces/dns_record/v0/).
+The charm can integrate with any provider charm implementing the dns_authority interface.

 ## Learn more
 * [Read more](https://charmhub.io/bind/docs)